kernelci/kernelci-core/doc/collection-test.rst

 ~~~~

 * Necessary to perform an HTTP POST request for each step: one for the test
-  suite and one for each test case.
+  group and one for each test case.

-Register Test Suite and Cases Together
+Register Test Group and Cases Together
 **************************************

 In the following example, the user registers everything with a single request